Savage Rifts New D-Bees

 - Pretty But Vacant: Faerie Folk are Very Attractive but also Clueless and Impulsive.

 - Flighty: Faerie Folk can fly at 12" (even the wingless Pixies).
 However, on the ground they have just Pace 5" and a d4 running die. [+3]

-- Beings of Magic: Faerie Folk start with the Edges Arcane Background (Magic) and Power Points, 15 PPE total, and five powers chosen from the list on A&M, p.
-178. [+6] (Note that their version of puppet has the Aspect limitation due to its narrow scope.)
-However, with the exception of spells cast on themselves, they cannot cast the same spell on the same target within 24 hours!
-This applies to any power they use, even from TW devices. [-1]
+- Beings of Magic: Faerie Folk start with Arcane Background (Magic) and five powers chosen from the list on A&M, p.
+178. [+4] (Note that their version of puppet has the Aspect limitation due to its narrow scope.)
+They have an additional +5 PPE (for 15 PPE total), which is not affected by multipliers like the Ley Line Walker's Arcane Academic. [+1]

 - Spiritual Complications: Faerie Folk take +4 damage from any attack involving salt; even having salt thrown on them does 1d4+4 damage. [-1] As well, they are tied too closely to magic to ever learn psionics. [-1]